 Pursuant to guidance provided in GASB Statement No. 65, debt reacquisition costs meet neither the definition of an asset nor a liability and are therefore required to be classified as deferred outflows or inflows of resources on the Statements of Net Position.
-The debt refundings that occurred in FY2020 and FY2019 resulted in a difference between the reacquisition price and the net carrying amount of the old debt of approximately \$29.5 million and \$(6.0) million, respectively.
-Debt reacquisition costs reported as deferred outflows of resources totaled \$61.4 million at January 31, 2020, and \$62.2 million at January 31, 2019.
+The debt refundings that occurred in FY2021 and FY2020 resulted in a difference between the reacquisition price and the net carrying amount of the old debt of approximately \$22.5 million and \$29.5 million, respectively.
+Debt reacquisition costs reported as deferred outflows of resources totaled \$71.5 million at January 31, 2021, and \$61.4 million at January 31, 2020.
 These amounts are amortized as components of interest expense using the effective interest method over the shorter of the remaining life of the refunding or the refunded debt.

 CPS Energy, as a rate-regulated entity and in accordance with guidance found in GASB Statement No. 62, establishes regulatory assets for debt issuance costs that would otherwise be required to be expensed in accordance with GASB Statement No. 65.
 This regulatory accounting treatment results in the amortization of these costs over the life of the related debt.
-Debt issuance costs, which are reported within other noncurrent assets on the Statements of Net Position, totaled \$37.8 million at January 31, 2020, and \$35.5 million at January 31, 2019.
+Debt issuance costs, which are reported within other noncurrent assets on the Statements of Net Position, totaled \$37.8 million at both January 31, 2021 and 2020.

-FY2020 Long-Term Debt Activity (Dollars in thousands)
+FY2021 Long-Term Debt Activity